DukeRobotics/documentation/ros-tutorials/lesson-3-write-a-node.md

 ## Notes
 - The starter code's premade package is found in the folder you cloned in Lesson 0, here: `documentation/ros-tutorials/catkin_ws`.
 There is a Python file in there for you to edit.
     - Inside the container, you can find the package at `~/dev/catkin_ws`.
     - How does that work?
 The docker-compose command we had you run in Lesson 0 "mounted" the starter code that is on your computer into the container.
+That means that code changes on your local computer will be reflected in the container, and vice versa.
 - :information_source: When you first open a new terminal inside the container, run the following commands to build and source the package:
     ```bash
     cd ~/dev/catkin_ws       # Go to package